-The purpose of this document is to formalize the requirements for change control management for hardware and software changes to ensure that a consistent and systematic approach is used for modifying Bryant University’s IT resources.
-The goals of change control include minimal disruption to services, reduction in back-out activities, and cost-effective utilization of resources involved in implementing change.
+The purpose of this document is to formalize the requirements for change management for hardware and software changes to ensure that a consistent and systematic approach is used for modifying Bryant University’s IT resources.
+The goals of change management include minimal disruption to services, reduction in back-out activities, and cost-effective utilization of resources involved in implementing change.
 The intent is to streamline processes while mitigating risk and potential loss due to system outages.

 In general, all changes shall be planned, approved, tested, and documented.
-They will undergo subsequent review by the Change Control Review Board.
+They will undergo subsequent review by the Change Review Board.
 Every change to a Bryant University’s Information Technology Resources such as: operating systems, computing hardware, networks, and applications is subject to the Change Management Guidelines outlined in this document.

 Any change that might affect IT resources upon which Bryant University’s personnel relies to conduct normal business operations are within the scope of this document.
 The following non-exhaustive list depicts common types of change: